 On November 22, 2017, Bill 148: Fair Workplaces, Better Jobs Act, 2017 was passed.
 Bill 148 provided for numerous benefits for employees, improving the working lives of many across Ontario.

-The most publicized change is the increase of the general minimum wage to $14.00/hour on January 1, 2018 and to $15.00/hour on January 1, 2019.
+The most publicized change was the increase of the general minimum wage to $14.00/hour on January 1, 2018 and to $15.00/hour on January 1, 2019.
 The benefit of this wage increase to employees goes without saying – a more livable minimum wage can have a huge impact on an employee’s life.

-There are also helpful changes and additions in regards to scheduling.
+There were also helpful changes and additions in regards to scheduling.
 Under Bill 148, employees that have been with the same employer for at least 3 months are allowed to request a change to their schedules and work location.
 Further, there are specific circumstances where an employer must pay the employee a minimum of three hours regular wage when there has been a certain type of change to the employee’s schedule.
-These scheduling provisions will help create more certainty around an employee’s schedule and what the requirements are if changes are to be made.
+These scheduling provisions would help create more certainty around an employee’s schedule and what the requirements are if changes are to be made.

 The Bill also expanded upon employees’ leave entitlements, including: employees’ entitlement to 10 days of Personal Emergency Leave – two of those days paid – and employers not being able to request a certificate from a qualified health practitioner from an employee who takes Personal Emergency Leave; Domestic or Sexual Violence Leave was created; the length of Family Medical Leave was extended; the end date of Pregnancy Leave was extended when the employee was not entitled to Parental Leave; Critically Ill Child Care Leave was renamed to Critical Illness Leave and was expanded to include children and adult family members; and, Crime-related Child Death or Disappearance Leave was split into two separate leaves – Child Death Leave and Crime-Related Child Disappearance Leave.